Red kite: Observation

 One of the best places to see the red kite in Scandinavia is Scania in southern Sweden.
 It may be observed in one of its breeding locations such as the Kullaberg Nature Preserve near Mölle.
 In Switzerland, they are a common sight in all rural areas, excluding the Alps and its foothills.

 Some of the best places to see them in the United Kingdom are Gigrin Farm near Rhayader, mid Wales, where hundreds are fed by the local farmer as a tourist attraction, a Red Kite Feeding Station at Llanddeusant in the Brecon Beacons, visited daily by over 50 birds, and the Bwlch Nant yr Arian forest visitor centre in Ceredigion where the rare leucistic variant can be seen.
-In the UK, the Oxfordshire part of the Chilterns has many red kites, especially near Henley-on-Thames and Watlington, where they were introduced on John Paul Getty's estate.
-Red Kites are also becoming common in Buckinghamshire, often being seen near Stokenchurch, where a population was released in the 1990s, and Flackwell Heath near High Wycombe.
+In England, the Oxfordshire part of the Chilterns has many red kites, especially near Henley-on-Thames and Watlington, where they were introduced on John Paul Getty's estate.
+Red Kites are also becoming common across the border in Buckinghamshire, often being seen near Stokenchurch, where a population was released in the 1990s, and Flackwell Heath near High Wycombe.
 They can also be seen around Harewood near Leeds where they were re-introduced in 1999.
 In Ireland they can be best observed at Redcross, near Avoca, County Wicklow.